prollynotkoba/Arithmetic-Calculator/README.md

 ---

 Thank you for respecting the integrity of this project.
-Enjoy exploring!
+Enjoy using the calculator